MarkJamesHoward/mimic-css/README.md

 ## Design System

-In order to provide consistency across a website we provide a set of standard values taht can be used rather than specific pixel values.
+In order to provide consistency across a website we provide a set of standard values that can be used rather than specific pixel values.
 There are 5 values that are used across the board **xs, sm, md, lg, and xl**

 ```html
 <div class="padding-top:md">Some Text</div>